Vamsi0069/Interview-Question/AWS/AWS interview questions.md

 | Type        | Static                  | Dynamic (changes on restart) |
 | Association | User-managed            | AWS-assigned                 |
 | Persistence | Remains unless released | Released when instance stops |

-####  ECS Launch Types

-* EC2 Launch Type:

-  * You manage the EC2 instances
-  * More control over infra and networking
-* Fargate Launch Type:

-  * Serverless: no need to manage servers
-  * Pay for task-level CPU and memory usage

 ####  How to Monitor EC2 with CloudWatch?